What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 He's been great in sounding the alarm about the border.

-And I could just tell you if there's one person, if you want my recommendation that does need support because he is being targeted, it's Ted Cruz.
+And I could just tell you, if there's one person, if you want my recommendation that does need support because he is being targeted, it's Ted Cruz.

 We need Ted Cruz in the Senate.

-And I don't want to lose him.
+He's that good, and I don't want to lose him.

 Anyway, I just have to let you go because of the constraints of time.